Dynamic content

 When you develop dynamic content, consider the following:

-• The editor creates an instance of the dynamic content class, sets its properties and places it as desired in the CMS HTML editor.
+. - The editor creates an instance of the dynamic content class, sets its properties, and places it in the CMS HTML editor as desired.

-• When the page is rendered, CMS replaces the dynamic content design time markup with the actual HTML output of the dynamic content class or its delegated control.
+- When you render the page, CMS replaces the dynamic content design time markup with the actual HTML output of the dynamic content class or its delegated control.